MAXI BEAM achieves unexpected acoustic benefits in the refit of the Duke of Gloucester bistro in Randwick, NSW

 A happy client with happier patrons!

-Product: SUPASLAT MAXI BEAM in Silky Walnut natural timber veneer with Supabab black acoustic textile above.
-To find out more about Supaslat Maxi Beam click here.
+Product: MAXI BEAM in Silky Walnut natural timber veneer with SUPABAB black acoustic textile above.
+To find out more about MAXI BEAM click here.